Sami530/Learning-OpenCv/README.md

-Hello here are some random stuff regarding OpenCv ie basics :)
+Hello,here are some random stuff regarding OpenCv ie basics :)